Journal · May 30, 2026 · 7 min read

 "Privacy" in period app marketing has become a word that means everything and therefore nothing.
 Every app claims it.
 We wanted to know what it actually meant for the four most-installed cycle trackers in 2026.

-Below: the same six questions asked of each app, answered from public privacy policies, FTC filings, and the apps' own technical documentation.
+Below: the same six questions asked of each app, answered from public privacy policies, the FTC's public case record, and the apps' own technical documentation.
 Plain facts, no FUD.

 The six questions